marsninja/blog/docs/blog/posts/four_things_osp.md

 You've now learned the complete model of Object-Spatial Programming through four fundamental concepts:

-1. **The Spatial Data Model** - Structure your data in space with nodes and edges (classes with spatial semantics)
+1. **The Spatial Object Model** - Structure your objects in space with nodes and edges (classes with spatial semantics)
-2. **The Mobile Computation Model** - Send walkers (classes) to travel through your data
+2. **The Mobile Computation Model** - Send walkers (classes) to travel through your object graph
 3. **The Event-Driven Interaction Model** - Define abilities (special methods) for automatic, bidirectional interaction
 4. **The Traversal & Control Flow** - Navigate with visit, collect with report, control with disengage